ranton256/opengl_rendering_demo/README.md

 ## Project Setup

+These instructions were based on Xcode Version 14.2.

 Create an Xcode MacOS cli project.
 Choose C++ for the language.

 Add the header search path in Build Settings tab for it to find the binaries.

-In build settings: search for paths, header, click +,
+Click the project at the top of the navigation pane on the left.
+Choose the Build Settings tab.
+Choose the project under the PROJECT heading.
+Use the Filter text input box at the top right to search for "paths".
+Find the ""Header Search Paths" setting in the "Search Paths" section.
+Double click the text value area to the right of "Header Search Paths".
+Click the + (plus) icon inside the popup to enter a new path.

-Then add /usr/local/include or /opt/homebrew/include (or wherever they are based on Intel/Apple silicon)
+Then add the paths /usr/local/include or /opt/homebrew/include or wherever they are based on Intel or Apple Silicon machine and homebrew install.

 - Intel homebrew: /usr/local/include
-- Apple Silicon Homebrew: /opt/homebrew/Cellar
+- Apple Silicon Homebrew: /opt/homebrew/include

 Add the binaries you need to link with.